NSAWTraining/GithubProjectManagement/restaurants.md

 # Restaurants of Providence, Rhode Island

-Edit this file to include a summary of restaurants in Providence, Rhode Island
+This is a short list of the top 10 restaurants in Providence, Rhode Island with images and links.

 ## Guest List
 - Pacific Islands